 A bra that detects cancer?

-in 2018 Julian he is 19 years old.
+In 2018 Julian he is 19 years old.
 Receives Mexico's Presidential Medal for Scientific and Technological Achievements and EO's Global Student Entrepreneur Award.
 He is a visiting lecturer at the National Medical Society of the United States and the Harvard-MIT Innovation Laboratories.
 He becomes the second Latin American entrepreneur to receive the prestigious Thiel Fellowship.

 Diagnostic cabins